Our collections are alive and growing

-This male tree is believed to be the oldest gingko or maidenhair tree, Ginkgo biloba, in North America.
-It was one of three original gingko trees sent to the U.S. from London in 1785 by William Hamilton of The Woodlands.
-Hamilton gave one gingko tree to William Bartram and planted two in the landscape garden at The Woodlands.
+This male tree is believed to be the oldest ginkgo or maidenhair tree, Ginkgo biloba, in North America.
+It was one of three original ginkgo trees sent to the U.S. from London in 1785 by William Hamilton of The Woodlands.
+Hamilton gave one ginkgo tree to William Bartram and planted two in the landscape garden at The Woodlands.
 The trees at the Woodlands were cut down in the 1980s.

 One of the Garden’s oldest trees, the Yellowwood, Cladrastis kentukea, was discovered in central Tennessee by the French plant explorer Andre Michaux in 1796 and sent to William Bartram at the beginning of the 19th century.
 The historic Yellowwood was badly damaged during a wind storm in June 2010, but is growing again and recovered from similar storms in the past.